arslan123goal/Aarry-Demo/README.md

 # Aarry-Demo
-This is just for demo might I will delete it later
+This repo is just for demo might I will delete it later Author - Aarry